nrennie/nrennie.rbind.io/content/blog/2023-04-14-detecting-heart-murmur-time-series-r-tidymodels/index.md

 ```
 {{< /detail-tag >}}

 So we need a way of picking which variables to include in our model.
 One potential way is stepwise regression (where variables are iteratively included/removed from the model and the fit compared).
 With 43 variables, this approach could take quite a while, and it could be easy to go down the wrong path in selecting variables.
-Instead, we're going to use LASSO regression.
+Instead, we're going to use Lasso regression.

-LASSO regression is a method for estimating coefficients in linear models, with a special constraint that forces the sum of the absolute value of the coefficients to be less than a particular value.
-This means that some coefficients are forced to be zero, and so LASSO can be used to automatically select which variables are included in the model, i.e. those that are non-zero.
+Lasso regression is a method for estimating coefficients in linear models, with a special constraint that forces the sum of the absolute value of the coefficients to be less than a particular value.
+This means that some coefficients are forced to be zero, and so Lasso can be used to automatically select which variables are included in the model, i.e. those that are non-zero.

-> Julia Silge uses LASSO regression in her blog post looking at data from The Office, and I'd highly recommend having a look at it if you want more examples and explanation of how {tidymodels} can be used for LASSO regression.
-Read it at [juliasilge.com/blog/lasso-the-office](https://juliasilge.com/blog/lasso-the-office/).
+> Julia Silge uses Lasso regression in her blog post looking at data from The Office, and I'd highly recommend having a look at it if you want more examples and explanation of how {tidymodels} can be used for Lasso regression.
+Read it at [juliasilge.com/blog/Lasso-the-office](https://juliasilge.com/blog/Lasso-the-office/).

 We may also want to consider principal component analysis (PCA) which transforms the explanatory variables into a new set of artificial variables (or components).
 These new variables are chosen to explain the most variability in the original variables, and can also help to deal with correlations between explanatory variables in the data.

-In this blog post, let's compare using LASSO logistic regression on the raw data and LASSO logistic regression on the principal components.
+In this blog post, let's compare using Lasso logistic regression on the raw data and Lasso logistic regression on the principal components.
 Before a model is fitted to the data, we need to split the data into a training set and a test set.
 This allows us to perform model selection using the training data without biasing the evaluation on the test set.

 {{< detail-tag "Show code: split data into train and test" >}}
 ```r